nsiwek1/food-app/README.md

 # 🍽️ GroupBite - macOS Restaurant Discovery App

-GroupBite is a **native macOS app** that helps groups of friends discover restaurants together through a Tinder-style swiping interface.
+GroupBite is a that helps groups of friends discover restaurants together through a Tinder-style swiping interface.
 Users can create groups, start restaurant discovery sessions, and find places everyone in the group likes.

 ## 🚀 What GroupBite Does Now